 Should I be honest with my boss about my job search?

-In today’s world of work – a world in which we’re all living and working longer – it’s becoming more and more common for organisations to adopt an open and honest culture around career paths with their employees.
-More managers now feel comfortable having these conversations with their employees – even if it does lead to the realisation that a member or members of their team may be at risk of leaving for another job.
+In today’s world of work – a world in which we’re all living and working longer – it’s becoming more and more common for organizations to adopt an open and honest culture around career paths with their employees.
+More managers now feel comfortable having these conversations with their employees – even if it does lead to the realization that a member or members of their team may be at risk of leaving for another job.

 If you’ve already had a similar discussion with your boss, you may feel that it’s appropriate to tell them you have an interview scheduled.
 However, if you haven’t begun to have these conversations with your manager, it’s best not to divulge any such information until you’ve been offered the job and have the contract in your hand.